sahilgarg30/Partially-Managed-Geofenced-mobile-phone---HackWithInfy-19/README.md

 Suggested features for the mobile App:

-The App can scan QR Code, verify QR code and save details in DB The App should be able to call few specified Telephone No, only which will be configured for each device through Management Console (Web Application)
+The App can scan QR Code, verify QR code and save details in DB

+The App should be able to call few specified Telephone No, only which will be configured for each device through Management Console (Web Application)

-The App should send the Telemetry data to the Management Console The App should be geo fenced.
+The App should send the Telemetry data to the Management Console

+The App should be geo fenced.
 So, if the mobile phone on which it is installed, is moved by more than a particular distance (15 meters), it will raise alarm on the App and also raise concern at the Management console.

 The App should be locked such that the users should not be able to open any App apart from this on the mobile phone it is installed.

 The person should not be allowed disable, GPS, WIFI, Mobile Data or switch off the device without password.

 Map functionality can be used.

+The application and the webapp bundled was able to incorporate all these features, and secured 1st Runners up position at HackWithInfy'19, a national level hackathon with over 30 teams selected from over 1,18,000 participants across India.
+The prototype won a cash prize of INR 1,00,000.